-3.20 Routine Test – Tests performed by the CTC manufacturer on the CTC, during manufacturing of the given product to demonstrate integrity and quality control.
+3.20 Routine Test — Tests performed by the CTC manufacturer on the CTC, during manufacturing of the given product to demonstrate integrity and quality control.

-3.21 Staggering in Lapping – It refers to the distance between the edges of the adjacent paper tapes.
-The distance shall be approx. 25 - 40% of the width of the tape.
+3.21 Staggering in Lapping — It refers to the distance between the edges of the adjacent paper tapes.
+The distance shall be approx 25 percent to 40 percent of the width of the tape.
 This range shall not be applicable in case of change of taping head from one layer to another.

 Fig. 6 Staggering In Lapping

-3.22 Symbols – The dimensional symbols of the continuously transposed conductor are as shown in Fig. 7, where
+3.22 Symbols — The dimensional symbols of the continuously transposed conductor are as shown in Fig. 7.

+where